 To find out where you can currently recycle solar panels and inverters, refer to your council's waste and recycling information.

 Solar panels, inverters and batteries can contain valuable materials like lead and rare earth metals.

 The average lifespan of a solar panel is approximately 21 years and recycling options are currently limited.

 There are a number of solar panel recycling services available in Australia, however, at present they can only recycle and reclaim a small percentage: up to 17% of a panel by weight.
 A solar panel’s aluminium frame and junction box (also known as a terminal box) are the components that are most commonly or easily recycled.

 The remaining 83% of a solar panel’s materials (including glass, silicon and polymer back sheeting) are not currently recyclable in Australia.

 Inverters can be recycled through Australia’s existing e-waste recycling system.
-In Victoria, they can be taken to e-waste drop-off points, where they are sent on to an e-waste recycler for recycling and extraction of valuable materials for reuse.
+In Victoria, they can be taken to e-waste drop off points at council waste and recycling transfer stations.
+From there, they are sent on to an e-waste recycler for recycling and extraction of valuable materials for reuse.

 The most common battery storage for solar is lead-acid and lithium-ion batteries, which last between five and 15 years.

 A national approach is currently being developed to better manage PV products, with Sustainability Victoria playing a key role, in collaboration with other state and territory governments – as well as businesses and industry stakeholders.